rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 [Game Development with Rust and WebAssembly][wasm-gamedev] by Eric Smith (a.k.a [@paytonrules][wasm-gamedev-twitter]) was published in April.
-It takes a tutorial approach to leading the reader through building an endless runner using Rust and WebAssembly.
+It takes a tutorial approach to lead the reader through building an endless runner using Rust and WebAssembly.
 You can play the completed game [here][wasm-gamedev-game].